hushmesh/slate/source/includes/_app_example.md

 ```

-If nesessary, at this point we can get meshid in user's info with [userinfo](http://developer.hushmesh.com/#user) api.
-This step is optional and you may skip it if you don't need user's info but only would like to use storage api.
+If&nbsp;nesessary, at&nbsp;this point we&nbsp;can get meshid in&nbsp;user&rsquo;s info with [userinfo](http://developer.hushmesh.com/#user) api.
+This step is&nbsp;optional and you may skip it&nbsp;if&nbsp;you don&rsquo;t need user&rsquo;s info but only would like to&nbsp;use storage api.

 ## Encryption